hapytex/geek-calendar/birthdays/15960331-rene_descartes/bio.md

 A French philosopher and mathematician.
-He is considered one of the founders of modern philophy and introducing *sceptism* in the scientific method.
+He is considered one of the founders of modern philosophy and introducing *skepticism* in the scientific method.
 The *Cartesian coordinate system* was named after him.